gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 ## Receiving

-When receiving an SCTP packet containing an Encrypted Chunk it may be part of the DTLS signaling or SCTP signaling.
-Since there's at most one Crypto Chunk per SCTP packet, the payload of that chunk will be transferred to the proper DTLS instance according to CID for decryption.
+When receiving an SCTP packet containing an CRYPTO Chunk it may be part of the DTLS signaling or SCTP signaling.
+Since there's at most one CRYPTO Chunk per SCTP packet, the payload of that chunk will be transferred to the proper DTLS instance according to DCI for decryption and processing.

+As discussed in CRYPTO Chunk specification when receiving packets certain meta data will be needed to associate with the protected CRYPTO chunk payload for SCTP to correctly process it.
+This includes packet size, source IP and arrival interface, i.e. path information, ECN bits.

 ### DTLS Signaling

-The payload contains a dtls record that is addressed to DTLS, i.e. handshaking, DTLS will handle it and behave according.
+The payload contains a DTLS record that is addressed to DTLS, e.g. handshaking, DTLS will handle it and behave according.
+If there are no DTLS connection state for this DCI the DTLS will have to treat this as incoming to a DTLS server accepting new connection.

 ### SCTP Signaling

-When DTLS detects a dtls record addressed to SCTP, it will decode the data as an array of bytes and transfer it to SCTP Chunk Handler.
+When DTLS processes a DTLS record with decryption and integrity verification and that contains application data, it will output the data as an array of bytes and transfer it back to the CRYPTO Handler that delivers it for SCTP chunk handling.

-SCTP Chunk handler will threat the array as the payload of an SCTP packet, thus it will extract all the chunks and handle them according to {{RFC9260}}
+SCTP Chunk handler will threat the array as the payload of an SCTP packet, thus it will extract all the chunks and handle them according to {{RFC9260}}.

 # Parallel DTLS Rekeying {#parallel-dtls}